 Alternatively, a biological response of interest could meet all of the above criteria only at high doses but may actually be absent (as opposed to simply undetectable) at low doses of radiation.
-Since evidence is accumulating that the mechanisms of action are different after high versus low doses of radiation, such studies would help define these mechanisms.
+Since evidence is accumulating that the mechanisms of action after high doses of radiation may be different from the mechanisms of action after low doses, such studies would help define these mechanisms.
 Defining the doses where these mechanisms shift is of critical importance.